Call

 It is important to note that the statute of limitations applies to wrongful death lawsuits in Texas.
 Generally, the lawsuit must be filed within two years from the date of the individual’s death.
 Failing to meet this deadline may result in the case being dismissed, barring the other immediate family members from seeking compensation for their losses.

-When considering filing a wrongful death lawsuit, it is crucial to consult with an experienced wrongful death attorney who specializes in this area of law.
+When considering filing a wrongful death lawsuit, it is crucial to consult with an experienced attorney who specializes in this area of law.
 They can provide guidance, navigate the legal complexities, and fight for the justice and financial compensation that the surviving family members deserve.

 The Role of Pre-existing Conditions in Wrongful Death Lawsuits